stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-With factory methods to create a data-source from a given directory:
+We implement convenience factories to create a data-source from the file-system:

 ```java
 static DataSource of(Path dir) {